 Problem: The instrument doesn't appear to be turning on or starting.
-Cause/Solution: • Make sure the power supply and power cord are properly connected to a go electrical outlet.
+Cause/Solution: Make sure the power supply and power cord are properly connected to a good electrical outlet.
 If the instrument is ON, the hum of the internal heater circulation fan should be audible.
 The display should come up any time power is applied.
 The BC 1060 should start sampling within 10 minutes after power-up.
+After using the STOP SAMPLE function, sampling will resume after 30 minutes.
 After using the STOP SAMPLE function, sampling will resume after 30 minutes.